dakinegroup/summertraining2015/Report1.md

 2. **EEPROM** - Electrically Erasable Programmable ROM.
 It is used to store small amount of data.
 While _EPROM_ is removed for erasing and programming, _EEPROM_ can be erased and programmed by applying **special programming signals.**
+I is used in _AVR_ for semi permanent data storage.

 3. **Flash Memory** - It is developed from EEPROM.
 It was first Developed by _Toshiba_.
                       It is of two types - 1.NAND 2.
 NOR.